romaninsh/dorm/docs/src/6-joins.md

 // renders into: SELECT p.id, p.name, i.stock FROM product p LEFT JOIN inventory i ON (p.id = i.product_id)
 ```

 How is that possible?
-Well, DORM's "with_join" method will
+Well, Vantage's "with_join" method will
 consume the table object that you pass and will move its
 fields into the original table.
 The joined table will be
 wrapped into a Join object and will instruct query builder